Lesbos: Prehistory

+The oldest artifacts found on the island may date to the late Paleolithic period.
+Important archaeological sites on the island are the Neolithic cave of Kagiani, probably a refuge for shepherds, the Neolithic settlement of Chalakies.

+Early Bronze Age

 Lesbos has been inhabited since at least 3000 BC.
-The oldest artifacts found on the island may date to the late Paleolithic period.
-Important archaeological sites on the island are the Neolithic cave of Kagiani, probably a refuge for shepherds, the Neolithic settlement of Chalakies, and the extensive habitation of Thermi (3000–1000 BC).
+There is the extensive habitation of Thermi (3000–1000 BC).
 The largest habitation is found in Lisvori, dating back to 2800–1900 BC, part of which is submerged in shallow coastal waters.

+Late Bronze Age

-Lesbos is mentioned in two Hittite texts from the Late Bronze Age, a period during which the island appears to have been a dependent of the Seha River Land.
+Lesbos (Lāzpa) is mentioned in two Hittite texts from the Late Bronze Age, a period during which the island appears to have been a dependent of the Seha River Land.
 The Manapa-Tarhunta letter recounts an incident in which a group of purple-dyers from Lesbos defected from the Sehan king.